Gerbera: Section Parva H.V.Hansen

+SEM micrograph of beak/rostrum (stalk) that attaches Gerbera pappus to the underlying cypsela (fruit).

 Distribution

 Gerbera is native to tropical regions of Africa.
 It was introduced into countries of Latin America and Southeast Asia.

 Uses

 Gerbera is very popular and widely used as a decorative garden plant or as cut flowers.
 The domesticated cultivars are mostly a result of a cross between Gerbera jamesonii and another South African species Gerbera viridifolia.
 The cross is known as Gerbera × hybrida.
-Thousands of cultivars exist.
-They vary greatly in shape and size.
-Colours include white, yellow, orange, red, and pink.
+Thousands of cultivars exist, varying greatly in shape, size, and color, which include white, yellow, orange, red, and pink.
 The centre of the flower is sometimes black.
 Often the same flower can have petals of several different colours.
 The flower-heads (capitula) can be as small as 7 cm (Gerbera 'mini Harley') in diameter or up to 12 cm (Gerbera ‘Golden Serena’).

-Gerbera is also important commercially.
+Gerbera is important commercially.
 It is the fifth most used cut flower in the world (after rose, carnation, chrysanthemum, and tulip).
 It is also used as a model organism in studying flower formation.

 Gerbera contains naturally occurring coumarin derivatives.
 It is attractive to bees, butterflies, and birds, but resistant to deer.
 Small ones are called gerbrinis.